Skip to content ↓

 Approval for term-time absence

-The Principal will only grant a leave of absence to a pupil during term time if they consider there to be 'exceptional circumstances'.
-A leave of absence is granted at the Principal’s discretion, including the length of time the pupil is authorised to be absent for.
+The headteacher will only grant a leave of absence to a pupil during term time if they consider there to be 'exceptional circumstances'.
+A leave of absence is granted at the headteacher’s discretion, including the length of time the pupil is authorised to be absent for.

-The Academy considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant context behind the request.
+The school considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant context behind the request.
 Any request should be submitted as soon as it is anticipated and, where possible, at least 4 weeks before the absence.
-Leave of absence forms can be found with the attendance team.
-They may require evidence to support any request for leave of absence including plane tickets; medical evidence; letters from authorities.
+Leave of absence forms can be found in the Attendance Office .
+The headteacher may require evidence to support any request for leave of absence including plane tickets; medical evidence; letters from authorities.

 Valid reasons for authorised absence include: